 In addition, many organizations check with previous employers to get information on your work history and ability to perform on the job.

 The days when employers ignored references or did not think they were important are long gone.
-According to a Society for Human Resource Management (SHRM) survey, more than eight out of ten human resource professionals said that they regularly conduct reference checks for professional (89 percent), executive (85 percent), administrative (84 percent), and technical (81 percent) positions.
+According to a Society for Human Resource Management (SHRM) survey, 92% of employers conduct background checks, usually during pre-employment screening (87%).
+Some even repeat checks on an annual basis (15%) or when an employee is promoted (10%).

 Information routinely provided to reference checkers by surveyed employers included dates of employment, eligibility for rehire, salary history, and employability.

-It’s important to be prepared to provide these well before you need to present them to a prospective employer.
+It’s important to be prepared to provide at least three references well before you need to present them to a prospective employer.

 The people you list should be able to attest to your performance and your responsibilities, so keep your references as current as possible.
 The easiest way to provide them to employers is to put together a list of references you can share with hiring managers.

 It's perfectly acceptable to use references other than your employer.
-Business acquaintances, customers, and vendors can all make good references.
+Business contacts, customers, vendors, and even friends can all make good references.
 If you volunteer, consider using leaders or other members of the organization as references.
-Here's a list of who to ask to give you a job reference.

 It is better to get an unpleasant surprise in advance.
 If the reference isn't going to be positive, you can always ask a different person for the reference.
 If you're concerned about an employer giving you a bad reference, it's even more important to know what your other references are going to say.